MikeKovarik/exifr/README.md

 * Browser: \<img> with Object URL as a src varies between 5ms to 30ms
 * Drag-n-dropping gallery of 90 images took 160ms to load, parse and create exif objects.
 Extracting GPS data and logging it to console took another 60ms (220ms all together).
 * Phones are significantly slower.
 Usually 40-150ms per photo.
 This is seriously impacted by loading the photo into browser, not so much of a parsing problem.
 But real-world photo-to-exif time can be as slow as 150ms.

+### HEIC

+Other libraries use brute force to read through all bytes until 'Exif' string is found.
+Whereas exifr recognizes the file structure which consists of nested boxes.
+This allows exifr to read just a few bytes here and there, to get sizes of the box and pointers to jump to next.

+Simply finding the exif offset takes 0.2-0.3ms with exifr.
+Compare that to [https://github.com/exif-heic-js/exif-heic-js](https://github.com/exif-heic-js/exif-heic-js) which takes about 5-10ms on average.
+That's up to 30x faster.

 ## Licence